PhoenixGreen/Cypherpunktimes-articles/frt-part-two.md

 | Bison Relay | News feed title |
 | Other platforms | Instagram and TikTok |

-Thesis statement - Addressing laws around FRT, Case studies and advancements in FRT technology.
-Concluding in what the technology may mean for privacy and what we can expect in the future
+Thesis statement - FRT laws focus on giving power to enforcement at the expense of personal freedoms and privacies.
+Is this the technology that facilitates an Orwellian future or is this the innovation that propels humanity to greater heights?

 Pre-discussion, research and questions